kireetijosyula41/MRI_Scan_Captioner_Agent/README.md

 from tensorflow.keras.layers import Conv2D, MaxPooling2D, Flatten, Dense, Dropout
 ```

 To generate the 'brain_tumor.h5' model, run through each code block in the model.ipynb notebook.
+Certain file paths in the code will have to be changed for your local machine.

 **Streamlit App Running**